Taurochenodeoxycholic acid

 Taurochenodeoxycholic acid is a bile acid formed in the liver of most species, including humans, by conjugation of chenodeoxycholic acid with taurine.
-It is secreted into bile and then into intestine.
-It is usually ionized at physiologic pH, although it can be crystallized as the sodium salt.
+It is secreted into bile and then into the intestine.
+It is usually ionized at physiologic pH.
+However, although it can be crystallized as the sodium salt.

-It acts as detergent to solubilize fats in the small intestine and is itself absorbed by active transport in the terminal ileum.
+It acts as a detergent to solubilize fats in the small intestine and is itself absorbed by active transport in the terminal ileum.

 It is used as a cholagogue and choleretic.

+Substantial evidence indicates that high circulating bile acids promote colon cancer risk.
+In a prospective study, positive associations were observed between prediagnostic plasma levels of seven conjugated bile acid metabolites, including taurochenodeoxycholic acid, and colon cancer risk.